ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 ### Switch vs Blend
 By default it's just a switch.
 Animators prefer that in most cases since it's the simplest:
 ![Alt text](../images/attachers_switchAttr.gif)
+!!! note "Kangaroo Tool Tip"
+    There's this [tool](../picker.md#space-switch) for animators to switch between the spaces.

 If you activate the **blend** checkbox, you'll get an extra attribute for each output point:
 ![Alt text](../images/attachers_blendAttributes.gif)
-Those attributes DON'T behave the same as constraint weights.
+Those attributes *don't* behave the same as constraint weights.
 Instead it's an additive system being clamped to stay within 0 and 1.
 Basically from top to bottom they overwrite the previous/upper ones.
 The first one (in this case *parentA*) is always 1.0 and locked.